”Therefore, laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking.”

 “Therefore” draws an inference from our new birth (1 Pe 1:23).
 New life in God demands a new kind of person.
 The discussion continues on the idea of holiness.
 Peter lists sins in this verse that destroy fellowship and retard our ability to hear God speaking to us through the Word.
 All five sins are relationship sins.
 These sins destroy relationships.
 They prowl in all of us.

 “Laying aside” is negative.
 The positive is in verse 2, “desire the pure milk of the Word.”
 Babies thrive on milk.
 The implication is that we will not thrive on the Word of God if we have these five spiritual childhood diseases in our lives.
 We will not have an appetite for the unadulterated Word of God if we handicap ourselves with these five sins of attitude.

-Before we partake of the nutritious food of the Word of God we must put aside poisonous foods of the soul.
+Before we partake of the nutritious food of the Word of God, we must put aside poisonous foods of the soul.
 A person poisoned by toxic foods should empty his stomach.
-Before a Christian can absorb protein, minerals and vitamins, he should vomit out the poisons of malice, guile, hypocrisies, envies and evil speakings from his life.
+Before a Christian can absorb protein, minerals, and vitamins, he should vomit out the poisons of malice, guile, hypocrisies, envies, and evil speakings from his life.

 We cannot have a right relation to God if we do not have a right relationship with man, “If someone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?”
-(I John 4:20).
-Jesus bids his hearers to step into right relationship with man before they try to get into a right relationship with God (Matthew 5:23f).
+(1 John 4:20).
+Jesus bids his hearers step into a right relationship with man before they try to get into a right relationship with God (Matthew 5:23f).

 The five relationship sins of this verse will cripple our Christian life.
 We need spiritual intelligence to identify and confess them.
-If we are dull spiritually and if we call these sins something other than sins, we will wonder why God by passes us and uses someone less educated or not as intelligent as we are.
+If we are dull spiritually and if we call these sins something other than sins, we will wonder why God bypasses us and uses someone less educated or not as intelligent as we are.